 This bus tour highlights Wethersfield’s role in the struggle for American independence.
 The tour tells about some of the sites and the people along with the stories connected to the town’s role in the transformation of thirteen colonies into one independent nation.

 Wethersfield Historical Society will design tours and programs to meet your specific interests and objectives.
-Please contact Curator Kayla Pittman at 860.529.7161 or or email Kayla.
+Please contact Education Assistant Cynthia Reyes at 860.529.7161 or or email Cynthia.
 Please note there is a ten person minimum on custom tours (tours under 10 will be subject to a flat fee of $50).
 Custom tours and programs are subject to availability of guides.